Spanish coup of July 1936: Seville (2nd Division)

 The district commander, José Fernández Villa-Abrille, and his chief of staff, Juan Cantero Ortega, were loyal to the government.
 The conspiracy network was headed by the staff officer comandante José Cuesta Monereo, who built an efficient structure, described by some as a "parallel staff".
 A few days before the coup, Villa-Abrille was invited to join.
 He declined, but nothing is known of him taking action against the plotters.
 According to Emilio Mola's plan, Queipo de Llano was to assume command of the rebel Seville troops.
 On 18 July Cuesta organised Queipo de Llano's takeover of the garrison.
 Villa-Abrille was incapacitated and detained, and later tried by the Nationalists and sentenced to prison.
 At the time of the coup, Cantero was on leave in Algeciras, where he assumed a wait-and-see attitude.
-He returned to Seville early August; the victorious Nationalists released him from all functions.
+He returned to Seville in early August; the victorious Nationalists released him from all functions.

 Valencia (3rd Division)

+The initial coup attempt by Nationalist forces was preempted when, on 11 July 1936, Falangists took over the city's radio station, announcing that " the national syndicalist movement will soon begin in the streets", which led to rioting by those sympathetic to the Republic.
 Neither the district commander, Fernando Martínez Monje, nor his chief of staff, Adolfo Machinandiarena Berga, was involved in the plot.
-The local conspiracy junta missed officers serving in critical positions.
-The most important of these officers was Bartolomé Barba Hernández, but he excelled in ensuring civilian, rather than military, support.
+The local conspiracy junta lacked officers in key posts.
+The most important of these officers was Bartolomé Barba Hernández, but he focused on securing civilian rather than military support.
 General Manuel González Carrasco, who was initially marked to lead the rebels, was reassigned by Mola to lead the Barcelona rising and was reassigned to Valencia shortly before the coup.
 On 18 July a few conspirators tried to persuade Martínez Monje to join the insurgency, but the commander remained ambiguous, which was the position also adopted by Machinandiarena.
-Engulfed by doubts, González Carrasco remained rather passive.
+Amid these doubts, González Carrasco remained largely passive.
 Many conspiring officers were ready to join the coup once orders were given by divisional command.
 For about two weeks, the Valencia garrison did not take a firm position.
 Eventually, Barba and González Carrasco fled to the Nationalist zone.
 Martínez Monje was reassigned to non-combat positions, and Machinandiarena was detained and tried, and later tried also by the Nationalists.